Fourth Week of January 2021

 □ Treasury Secretary Yellen says, “A corporate-tax increase will come only after the recession caused by COVID has been overcome … China is a country committing horrific human-rights abuses.
 China is weakening American companies through unfair and illegal practices."

-▶ Yellen, who was classified as a dove even during her Fed tenure, has now made clear through the phrase “act big” that she will maintain her prior stance.
+▶ Yellen, who was classified as a dove even during her Fed tenure, has now made it clear through the phrase “act big” that she intends to maintain that basic stance.
 With larger fiscal stimulus and a signal that corporate-tax hikes will not be front-loaded into the recovery, the equity uptrend is likely to continue.
-Since the United States has repeatedly declared a hard line on China, investment in China-related companies should be handled carefully.
+Since the United States has repeatedly declared a hard line on China, investment in China-related companies should be approached with caution.

-▶ But the stock market “prices in” both positives and negatives in advance, so what one must examine is what momentum still remains.
-If liquidity and positive outlooks have so far driven the market, the real economy must now begin to provide actual support.
-The “sorting of wheat from chaff” and the “season of sowing” mentioned on the blog in January last year are now set to materialize in earnest.
+▶ But the stock market “prices in” both positives and negatives in advance, so the key question is what momentum remains.
+If liquidity and positive expectations have driven the market so far, the real economy now has to start providing actual support.
+The “sorting of wheat from chaff” and the “season of sowing” mentioned on the blog in January last year are now set to become visible in earnest.

 □ President Moon Jae-in visits SK Bioscience’s Andong plant in North Gyeongsang, a contract manufacturer of the AstraZeneca vaccine.
 This is his second visit following his trip to its Pangyo research center in October 2020.

 ▶ SK is simultaneously pursuing technology transfer from Novavax and developing its own vaccine.
-If clinical trials are completed, planned Novavax production volume will amount to enough for 76 million people.
+If clinical trials are completed, planned Novavax production volume would be enough for 76 million people.

 ▶ Prime Minister Chung Sye-kyun is also trying to claim a role here… then where does that leave Celltrion?

-□ The Democratic Party is reviewing a plan to create a KRW 500 billion social-solidarity fund under the banner of a “COVID profit-sharing system." … Democratic Party lawmaker Hong Ik-pyo says, “It would be good if the financial sector would join us in the fund-raising issue."
+□ The Democratic Party is reviewing a plan to create a KRW 500 billion social-solidarity fund under the banner of a “COVID profit-sharing system." … Democratic Party lawmaker Hong Ik-pyo says, “It would be good if the financial sector joined the fund-raising effort."

-□ Democratic Party lawmaker Kim Jin-pyo (five-term lawmaker for Suwon-mu, Gyeonggi; born 1947 in Suwon, Gyeonggi; Seoul National University College of Law, class of ’67; higher civil service exam, 13th class; former Finance Minister (Deputy Prime Minister for the economy); former Education Minister (Deputy Prime Minister for social affairs); former floor leader of the Democratic United Party; current chair of the Korea-Japan Parliamentarians’ League) says, “Create asset-management guidelines telling pension funds and mutual-aid associations to recover their real-estate investments and invest in the ‘Korean New Deal’ instead."
+□ Democratic Party lawmaker Kim Jin-pyo (five-term lawmaker for Suwon-mu, Gyeonggi; born in 1947 in Suwon, Gyeonggi; Seoul National University College of Law, class of ‘67; 13th class of the higher civil-service exam; former Finance Minister (Deputy Prime Minister for the economy); former Education Minister (Deputy Prime Minister for social affairs); former floor leader of the Democratic United Party; current chair of the Korea-Japan Parliamentarians’ League) says, “Create asset-management guidelines telling pension funds and mutual-aid associations to recover their real-estate investments and invest in the ‘Korean New Deal’ instead."

 ▶ Pension funds respond, “There is no need to realize losses and sell real estate immediately when it remains in a long-term uptrend."